vlcruvi/Sharlock/README.md

   * Alerts against FIN/NULL/XMAS flag scan
 * Too many login attempts (poss.
 Brute Force)
-  * Checks if login attempts exceeds more than five attempts
-   * (attempts can be changed to a higher or lower number according to user’s preference)
+  * Checks if login attempts exceeds more than five attempts (attempts can be changed to a higher or lower number in script in accordance to user’s preference)

 # Files and URLs